Trapezia rufopunctata: Symbiosis

 Trapezia rufopunctata specifically lives on the hard corals of the genus Stylophora and Pocillopora, hiding deep within the coral branches.
 Single mating pairs of the species are often found to occupy a coral colony together, with larger corals able to host up to 5 different pairs of Trapezia species and smaller corals only able to host one pair.

 Their mutualistic relationship consists of feeding on coral tissue (polyps) and mucus, and defending the corals from predators, such as the coral-eating starfish Acanthaster planci.
 Trapezia rufopunctata have also been found to protect corals against the mucus of the vermetid snail, Dendropoma maximum.
 These sessile snails extrude a mucous net for feeding, which negatively affects both the coral growth and morphology, reducing their rate of survival.

 Trapezia rufopunctata have been observed cleaning the corals of vermetid mucus while feeding on the coral itself.
 They feed by first massaging the coral tissue with their legs, which produces a slimy mucus that they collect via the hairs on their legs, sequentially passing it to its mouth.
 Although there are certain sea stars they cannot deter (such as Culcita novaeguineae), these crabs are still widely known and widely recognized for increasing the survival of juvenile populations of host corals.

 They often work in conjunction with other mutualistic organisms, as corals need a diverse variety of sizes and morphologies of endosymbionts to fend off predation.
-The functional diversity within the genus minimizes any gaps in the protection of the coral, which a singular species of Trapezia cannot achieve, and although there are multiple studies on the impact of the Trapezia family overall on coral health, there is much work to be done on Trapezia rufopunctata specifically.
-Overall, this mutualism both stabilizes and increases biodiversity in the ecosystem as well as positively affecting coral reef demography.
+The functional diversity within the genus minimizes any gaps in the protection of the coral, which a singular species of Trapezia cannot achieve.
+Although there are multiple studies on the impact of the Trapezia family overall on coral health, there is much work to be done on Trapezia rufopunctata specifically.

+Overall, this mutualism both stabilizes and increases biodiversity in the ecosystem, as well as positively affecting coral reef demography.
 This symbiotic relationship has also been shown to increase the resistance of both the crab and coral to external stressors unrelated to their relationship.